 There are two main styles of motors used on electric bikes: the mid-drive (usually mounted around the front chain rings); and hub motors (either front or rear) such as what you’ll find on a Pedego Electric Bike.
 The mid-drive motors typically apply force to the chain rings or chain.
-Hub motors apply force to the front or rear axle and are by far the most common style of motor.
+Hub motors apply force to the front or rear axle.
 Hub motors can be ‘direct-drive’ (where the motor rotates at the same speed as the axle) or ‘geared’ (where internal planetary gears allow the motor to spin at a different speed to the axle).
 Hub motors can also be brushed or brushless.
 Most hub motors have an internal free-wheel so the motor doesn’t cause drag on the wheel when it is at rest.
 Confused yet?

 We go into great detail in our article, “Hub Motors versus Mid-Drive Motors” but some comments and considerations about motors are as follows: